mickozak/infoShare/README.md

-# infoShare
+# infoShareAcademy

 A repository containing tasks implemented during the course Junior Frontend Developer.
+Tasks are independent.